Teach Anywhere

 - List Styles: Use the built-in bullet or number styles for lists.

 - Alt Text: Provide a brief text alternative for images, graphs, and charts that answers the question: Why is this image important?
+Also ask yourself how you would describe this image to someone you were talking to that could not see the image.

 - Closed Captioning: Captioning your media provides greater student comprehension of the material covered and provides access media for individuals with hearing impairments in compliance with federal regulations.